Tanh-wink/question_generator/readme.md

 the paper [《Unified Language Model Pre-training for Natural Language Understanding and Generation》](http://papers.nips.cc/paper/9464-unified-language-model-pre-training-for-natural-language-understanding-and-generation.pdf) was presented at the NIPS 2019.
 We use the Seq2seq Mask mentioned in the paper to replace the attention mask in the original Bert Multi-head attention, so that Bert has the following characteristics during the training process：

 + First sentence (text + answer) can only see its own tokens，but not the tokens of the second sentence (question).
-+ can only see the preceding tokens, including the tokens contained in the first sentence (text + answer).
++ Second sentence can only see the preceding tokens, including the tokens contained in the first sentence (text + answer).

 These two properties give Bert the seq2seq capability.